Builderall vs Clickfunnels – Which is Best to Create High Converting Marketing Funnels?

 A Builderall vs Clickfunnels duel!
 Which software are you going to get?

 Have you had experience creating sales funnels with these two tools?
-Let me know in the comment section along with any questions you may have!
+Leave a comment below along with any questions you may have!